Education in Bihar: Educational challenges

 In Bihar, one of the most populous states of India, women's education represents a complex relationship between major advancements and setbacks.
 The state's historical and current socioeconomic inequality greatly influences its struggling educational system, which lags behind all other states in India.
 The state is largely dependent on agriculture, which dwindles socioeconomic opportunities for its residents.
-Recently, women's education has improved as a result of government and grassroots initiatives.
+Recently, women's education has improved as a result of government and grassroot initiatives.
 However, the educational landscape in Bihar still faces major challenges including infrastructure disparities, socioeconomic limitations, cultural expectations, and the influence of societal standards.

 The region's history of exploitation contributes heavily to the current suffering state of the educational system.
 During the British Raj, the colonial government and the local zamindars jointly focused on collecting taxes, which overshadowed the critical need for educational opportunities to allow for economic and social development.
 After independence from Britain, the trend of educational neglect continued, although with elected government officials in charge.
 The choice to place revenue collection at the utmost importance ahead of comprehensive development greatly hindered access to quality education for socioeconomic opportunities.
 Bihar is the second poorest state in all of India.

 In Bihar, around 80% of the population relies on agricultural production, and over 40% of the population is considered to be below the poverty line.
 The state has poor levels of educational attainment and a high rate of illiteracy.
 Access to education is a major factor in the region's poverty.
 High rates of unemployment are prevalent due to the population possessing a limited skillset as a result of an inadequate education system.
 The poverty cycle is further perpetuated by large amounts of the population not meeting the educational requirements for higher-paying jobs.

 Due to the region's historical neglect, poor infrastructure development, and economic constraints that contribute to high dropout rates, Bihar has historically low literacy rates.
 Despite an improvement in literacy from around 47% in 2001 to approximately 63% in 2011, the state continues to record one of the lowest literacy rates in India, standing at 74.3% as per the MoSPI PLFS 2023–24, second only to Andhra Pradesh.
 The low literacy rate emphasizes the necessity for improvements in the education system and socioeconomic issues.
 The region also has a dropout rate of 83% at the secondary level of education.
 The rarity of a child pursuing a secondary education beyond basic coursework in elementary school means that keeping children enrolled in school presents a significant obstacle.